michaelsboost/Polyrise/README.md

 # Polyrise
-Free Mobile Website Builder Software!
+Free Mobile Website Builder Design Concept!

 ## Polyrise is a proof of concept; not an active project!